 Silence perpetuates fallacy, whether intentionally or unintentionally.
 But truth sets us free.
 Just ask Jesus.
 He will tell you the same thing (John 8:32).
 But the truth isn’t always easy to digest.
 Being a voice dedicated to resonating the truth in a world full of lies parallels the life of a salmon swimming upstream.
 Always hard.
 But necessary.

-But truth is worth the risk.
+And truth is worth the risk.

 Truth.
 Penetratingly, perpetual truth exposing motivations and setting consciences afire with a decisive resolve to exist on the edge of compromise or recklessly leap to the side of truth by faith.